sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tabs.md

 Navigation mode:

-- The caller's `<nav>` remains a navigation landmark and every destination remains an anchor.
+- `<Tabs as="nav">` renders the navigation landmark itself, and every destination remains an anchor.
 - The selected destination receives `aria-current="page"`; links never receive `role="tab"`, `aria-selected`, or roving `tabindex`.
 - Native Tab visits links normally.
 Klean does not replace native link keyboard behavior with Arrow-key handling.
 - Ordinary and modified clicks are not cancelled, so the browser or framework Link remains in control.

 Use a concise visible heading near the component when possible.
-Otherwise provide `aria-label`; use `aria-labelledby` when an existing heading should name the list or navigation landmark.
+Otherwise provide `aria-label`; use `aria-labelledby` when an existing heading should name the panel list or navigation landmark.
+In navigation mode the name is rendered on the `<nav>` immediately, including during server rendering.

 ## Complete framework source